cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/zero-trust/cors.md

 In general, we recommend the following steps when troubleshooting CORS issues:

-1. Capture a HAR file with the issue described.
+1. Capture a HAR file with the issue described, as well as the JS console log output recorded simultaneously.
+This is because the HAR file alone will not give full visibility on the reason behind cross-origin issues.
 2. Ensure that the application has set `credentials: 'same-origin'` in all fetch or XHR requests.
 3. If you are using the [cross-origin setting](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) on script tags, these must be set to "use-credentials".